roginvs/fallout2-ce/README.md

 - Alternatively you can use Fallout 2 from Macplay/The Omni Group as a base - you need to extract game assets from the original bundle.
 Mount CD/DMG, right click `Fallout 2` -> `Show Package Contents`, navigate to `Contents/Resources`.
 Copy `GameData` folder somewhere, for example `/Applications/Fallout2`.

-- Or if you're a Terminal user and have Homebrew installed you can extract the needed files from the GoG installer:
+- Or if you're a Terminal user and have Homebrew installed you can extract the needed files from the GoG installer.  **Note**: You must use "Offline backup game installer", not the main game installer.

 ```console
 $ brew install innoextract